dapphp/radius/README.md

 - WinRadius
 - ZyXEL ZyWALL OTP

-The PHP mcrypt extension is required if using MSCHAP v1 or v2.
+The PHP openssl extension is required if using MSCHAP v1 or v2.
+For older PHP versions that have mcrypt without openssl support, then mcrypt is used.

 ## Installation: